Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-35-event-horizions.md

 The right person in this case, on the surface, might have seemed like a deeply unlikely candidate.
 She was young, inexperienced and frankly not the most cunning Gaoian alive.
 She was *perfect.*

 She was also, to borrow a human turn of phrase, drop-dead gorgeous.
-Although Gaori had some words that meant things *similar* to *'Amazonian,’* it was the English word that fit Myun best: It implied a warrior mentality and poise that was absent from its closest Gaori equivalents.
+Although Gaori had some words that meant things *similar* to '*Amazonian,’* it was the English word that fit Myun best: It implied a warrior mentality and poise that was absent from its closest Gaori equivalents.

 She wasn’t stupid either, or else they’d have found somebody else.
-She was guileless and straightforward, but she had trained for years to be a commune guard: She had a nose for deception, risk and *'bullshit,’* and seemed to be disconcertingly resilient to Genshi’s charms.
+She was guileless and straightforward, but she had trained for years to be a commune guard: She had a nose for deception, risk and '*bullshit,’* and seemed to be disconcertingly resilient to Genshi’s charms.

 “I don't think you actually have that authority,” she was observing as she slouched in the seat opposite him and watched him thoughtfully with her ears twitching and fine-tuning themselves as she thought.